Assignment: Earth Sustainability Framework

 USC research is tackling critical sustainability problems by addressing challenges facing natural resources, urban health, infrastructure, mobility, communications, behavior and equity.
 In doing so, we strive to address the following goals:

-Center stakeholder engagement in the design, implementation and evaluation of USC sustainability initiatives as drivers of (or levers for) the equitable environmental stewardship needed for a vision of our collective future and the common good.
+Center stakeholder engagement in the design, implementation and evaluation of USC sustainability initiatives as drivers of (or levers for) the environmental stewardship needed for a vision of our collective future and the common good.
 The centering of stakeholder engagement will be measured by examining the impact of who participates, our partnerships and our projects, on USC and the community, from 2021-2028.

 4.1.
 Mend Our Climate

 4.1.b.
-USC will achieve climate neutrality for annual scope 3 emissions (air travel, commuting, waste, T&D losses) for fiscal year 2035 and beyond (achieving a 50% reduction by 2028, using 2014 as the baseline).
+Achieve climate neutrality for annual scope 3 emissions (air travel, commuting, waste, T&D losses) for fiscal year 2035 and beyond (achieving a 50% reduction by 2028, using 2014 as the baseline).

 4.2.
 Build a Circular Economy